Syzygy106/Conflux/functions-hardhat-starter-kit/SEPOLIA_TESTING_OVERVIEW.md

   - Ensure subscription has LINK before requests
   - DON-hosted secrets expire (TTL).
 Re-upload before expiry and re-run template setup
   - Local DON is a simulation; always validate at least one full request/fulfill on Sepolia

+### Notes on amounts and pricing
+- Rebate amounts returned by daemons are token wei (raw units).
+If you expect e.g. 0.01 LINK, return `1e16`
+- Pool initialization price affects which side’s amount is consumed when adding liquidity.
+Consider parameterizing initial tick if you need asymmetric amounts consumed.